Battle of Stratton: Battle

 At 5:00 am on 16 May, Hopton attacked the hill by means of four widely spaced simultaneous assaults on the face of the hill.
-Each of the assault columns was composed of 600 foot and 2 guns.
+Each of the assault columns was composed of 600 foot soldiers and 2 guns.
 Hopton led the first column from the southeast, while Francis Bassett led a second column and attacked from the northwest.
 The final two columns led by Sir Bevil Grenville and Sir Nicholas Slanning operated as separate units and attacked from the southwest.
 In this manner, the Royalist columns focused the strength of their attacks at four particular places along a long and dispersed Parliamentary line.
 In reserve behind the four Royalist columns was their cavalry.

 Close action fighting followed for the next eight hours, with determined efforts on both sides.
 With the Royalist troops running short of ammunition, the Parliamentarian pikemen under Major-General James Chudleigh charged Grenville's regiment at push of pike.
 Grenville was knocked over and his troops shaken, but Sir John Berkeley's musketeers made a counter-attack that stopped the Parliamentarian momentum and began to push them back up the hill.

 Against the odds, the Royalist troops pushed forward reaching the top of the hill before 4:00 pm.
 At that point the Parliamentarians gave way and Stamford's army fled the field.
 Three hundred Parliamentarian dead remained on the field, together with seventeen hundred prisoners.
 Royalist losses were estimated to be 90 men.